Chart Color Schemes

 Mira Mar is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Mira Mar, as per the latest Census evaluation, 83.9% of dwellings were houses while 16.1% consisted of other types such as semi-detached units and apartments.
-This contrasts with Non-Metro WA's figures of 92.1% houses and 8.0% other dwellings.
-Home ownership in Mira Mar stood at 38.5%, with mortgaged properties at 24.9% and rented ones at 36.6%.
-The median monthly mortgage repayment was $1,490, aligning with Non-Metro WA's average, while the median weekly rent was $300 compared to Non-Metro WA's $280.
+Mira Mar's dwelling structure, as per the latest Census, consisted of 83.9% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro WA's 92.1% houses and 8.0% other dwellings.
+Home ownership in Mira Mar stood at 38.5%, with mortgaged dwellings at 24.9% and rented ones at 36.6%.
+The median monthly mortgage repayment was $1,490, mirroring Non-Metro WA's average, while the median weekly rent was $300 compared to Non-Metro WA's $280.
 Nationally, Mira Mar's mortgage repayments were lower at $1,490 against Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing